 Rob Dyrdek Net Worth

-Career: Soon after moving to California, Dyrdek began to ride for Droors Clothing, a company that was later renamed DC Shoes.
+Career: Soon after moving to California, Dyrdek began to ride for DC Shoes.
 Dyrdek was sponsored by DC Shoes until 2016.
 Dyrdek has been sponsored by Silver Trucks, EA Skate, and Monster Energy.
+Dyrdek founded the Street League Skateboarding competition in 2010.
+The competition has grown into an international event with a $1.6 million prize.
+This competition was the focus of Rob Dyrdek's documentary "The Motivation."
+The film premiered at the Tribeca Film Festival in 2013.

 He has two bulldogs named Meaty and Beefy, as well as a Pomeranian dog named Gretchen Weiner.

-In 2015, Dyrdek spent $9.9 million on a vacant 3.1-acre lot that's just down the road from his $6 million mansions.
-That lot is the largest property in the entire community and was once owned by Robbie Williams, who apparently planned to custom-build his own megamansion but later changed his mind.
+Mulholland Estates: In 2015, Dyrdek spent $9.9 million on a vacant 3.1-acre lot in the exclusive gated community called the "Mullholland Estates".
+The lot is the largest property in the entire community.
+It was once owned by singer Robbie Williams, who apparently planned to custom-build his own megamansion but later changed his mind.
+Rob has reportedly filed plans with the city to build a mansion on the site.

 |Date of Birth:||Jun 28, 1974 (46 years old)|